marcottelab/whatprot/README.md

 ## Sample runthrough with simulated data <a name='samplerunthroughsimulated' />

+First we make a directory to put our intermediate files and results into, then go into the python subdirectory and start python.
 ```bash
 $ mkdir temp
 $ cd python
 $ python
 ```

+In python, we will cleave a random set of 100 proteins, and then apply a labeling scheme, in order to get a dye-seqs file.
 ```python
 from cleave_proteins import cleave_proteins
 from dye_seqs_from_peptides import dye_seqs_from_peptides